 - I. Required Rotations for All Fellows: - a.
 Outpatient experience may be offered through several services, such as the Adult Psychiatry Clinic, Child and Adolescent Psychiatry Clinics and funded clinical trials that periodically become available.
 Fellows may gain experience in group and individual psychotherapy.
-Training and supervised experience is available in cognitive-behavioral approaches including dialectical behavior therapy.
+Training and supervised experience is available in cognitive-behavioral approaches including dialectical behavior therapy and Parent-Child Interaction Therapy.
 For interested individuals, it may be possible to obtain supervision from other approaches, such psychodynamic, family systems, or other orientations. - b.
-Inpatient experience in the Adult Inpatient Program, including functioning as primary therapist for patients with major psychopathology who range in age from late adolescence to the elderly.
-Supervised experience in differential diagnosis, case formulation, development of treatment plans, supportive psychotherapy, crisis-oriented family intervention, working with a multidisciplinary team including collaboration with psychiatrists regarding medication issues, and working with community resources and the legal system (e.g., regarding civil commitment). - II.
+Inpatient experience in the Consultation/Liaison Service, including working with patients with major psychopathology who range in age from late adolescence to the elderly.
+Supervised experience in differential diagnosis, case formulation, development of treatment plans, crisis intervention, working with a multidisciplinary team including collaboration with psychiatrists regarding medication issues, and working with community resources and the legal system (e.g., regarding civil commitment). - II.
 Additional Rotations for Fellows in the ADULT TRACK: - a) Fellows receive training in neuropsychological and psychological assessment of patients with actual or suspected neurological diseases or disorders, patients with a wide range of psychiatric disorders, and general medical patients with neurobehavioral disorders.
 Consultations may be provided to various clinical services at Langley Porter and the UCSF Memory and Aging Center.
 Experiential training in assessment is complemented by relevant case conferences, grand rounds, and seminars (e.g., neuropsychological assessment, neuroanatomy, pharmacology, etc.).
 Fellows develop individually tailored training plans in the amount and types of their assessment activities pertinent to their professional goals (e.g., those intending to become clinical neuropsychologists have different training plans than those intending to become general clinical psychologists).